 And that means unconscious bias, the process of filtering, generalizing, and focusing on certain pieces of information during an interview can allow for quick decisions (“He’s not the right fit” or “She’s great”), those decisions may not be the best decisions.

-The impact of unconscious bias – and the conversation about it – can take place long after the interview is over.
+The impact of unconscious bias in hiring – and the conversation about it – can take place long after the interview is over.
 Just ask the folks at Google and other technology companies where gender diversity is concerned.

 Most businesses are made up of employees hired through a lens of unconscious bias – for better or worse.
 So how can you break the trend of bias-based hiring and ensure you hire the best candidate for your job openings?